ChrisPerz/noteapp-CRUD/README.md

 ![image](https://github.com/ensolvers-github-challenges/PerezCastillo-87732d/assets/128911355/aa90c2e6-869e-4908-bc0d-665877802a35)

+**Note: In the run_app.sh script, you can see the commands to follow from step 5 to 8**

 5. Create a virtual environment with the terminal inside the Backend folder, depending on the operating system, change the command: source venv/bin/activate # Linux/Mac
 \venv\Scripts\activate # Windows